lrytz/efftp/notes/session.md

      - an annotated type (x: Foo @eff)

 - refchecks should verify that all overrides are valid - write tests
-- computeEffect: when hitting a def tree, skip (definitions don't have effects), EffectChecker.scala, line 857
+- computeEffect: when hitting a def tree (but not a valdef!), skip (definitions don't have effects), EffectChecker.scala, line 857

 # current architecture